-The goal to reduce salinity levels to within the target range of less than 5 ppt for fresh to intermediate marsh vegetation was partially met, however, since reference area salinities remained within the target range 10% of the time, this cannot be attributed to the project.
-Prior to construction, salinities within the project area were greater than 5 ppt about 13% of the time, compared to around 8% within the reference area (figure 10).
-In years 1998, 2001, 2002, 2003, and 2004, salinities were outside of the target range less than 10% of the time in both the project and reference areas.
+The goal to reduce salinity levels to within the target range of less than 5 ppt for fresh to intermediate marsh vegetation was partially met, however since salinity trends in the project and reference areas were similar pre- and post-construction, this cannot be attributed to the project.
+Prior to construction, salinities within the project area were greater than 5ppt about 13% of the time, compared to around 8% within the reference area (figure 11).
+In years 1998, 2001, 2002, 2003, and 2004, salinities were outside of the target range less than 10% of the time in the both the project and reference areas.
 High salinities were prevalent within both project and reference areas in 1999 and 2000 due to drought conditions.
 In part of 2005 and all of 2006, the target range was exceeded more than 70% of the time.
-This is likely due to aftereffects of Hurricane Rita's storm surge and was reflected in both project and reference areas.
+This is likely due to after effects of Hurricane Rita's storm surge and was reflected in both project and reference areas.